-trap, or similar.
 Tie up one or more sets of closing wheels by running a chain or rubber tarp strap between the hopper support panel and closing wheels.
 It may be necessary to decrease closing wheel arm spring tension.

-Planting depth adjustment handle Plant a short distance and check to see if seed is visible in the seed trench.
+2. Plant a short distance and check to see if seed is visible in the seed trench.
 Adjust planting depth to a shallower setting if seed is not visible and recheck.